platformsh/platformsh-docs/docs/src/development/sanitize-db/mariadb.md

 Assumptions:

-- `users` is the table where all of your PII is stored in the `staging` development database.
+- `users` is the table where all of your PII (Personally Identifiable Information) is stored in the `staging` development database.
 - `staging` is an exact copy of your production database.

 1. Connect to the `staging` database by running `platform sql -e staging`.